 The distributions in respect of the CVRs will be made on a semi-annual basis, and will be subject to a number of deductions, subject to certain exceptions or limitations, including for (i) certain taxes payable on the proceeds subject to the CVR distribution, (ii) certain out of pocket costs incurred by the Company Entities, including audit and accounting fees incurred in connection with reporting obligations relating to the CVRs and other expenses incurred in the performance of their obligations and other actions under the CVR Agreement, (iii) a fixed semi-annual amount of \$0.75 million for general and administrative overhead, (iv) payments made and remaining obligations on lease liabilities of Selecta immediately prior to the Merger and (v) amounts paid and remaining obligations with regard to the Xork product candidate.
 Each of the deductions described in (iv) and (v) will be made only if certain milestone payments under the Sobi License are made and are also subject to certain adjustments as contemplated in the CVR Agreement.
+Upon the achievement of a development milestone in June 2024, Sobi became obligated to make a \$30.0 million payment to the Company and made such payment in July 2024.
+The proceeds from this payment, net of deductions specified in the CVR Agreement, is expected to be included in the next scheduled distribution to the holders of the CVR in March 2025.

-The CVRs represent financial instruments that are accounted for under the fair value option election in ASC 825, Financial Instruments.
+The CVRs represent financial instruments that are accounted for under the fair value option election in ASC 825, Financial Instruments, or ASC 825.
 Under the fair value option election, the CVRs are initially measured at the aggregate estimated fair value of the CVRs and will be subsequently remeasured at estimated fair value on a recurring basis at each reporting period date.
 The liability was recorded at the date of approval, November 13, 2023, as a dividend.
-The estimated fair value of the CVR liability was determined using a discounted cash flow methodology as of December 31, 2023 and a Monte Carlo simulation model as of March 31, 2024 to estimate future cash flows associated with the legacy assets, including the expected milestone and royalty payments under the Sobi License, net of deductions.
+The estimated fair value of the CVR liability was determined using a discounted cash flow methodology as of December 31, 2023 and a Monte Carlo simulation model as of June 30, 2024 to estimate future cash flows associated with the legacy assets, including the expected milestone and royalty payments under the Sobi License, net of deductions.
 Changes in fair value of the CVR liability are presented in the consolidated statements of operations and comprehensive income (loss).
 The liability value is based on significant inputs not observable in the market such as estimated cash flows, estimated probabilities of success, expected volatility of future revenues (Monte Carlo simulation model) and risk-adjustment discount rates (discounted cash flow methodology), which represent a Level 3 measurement within the fair value hierarchy.
 The significant inputs used to estimate the fair value of the CVR liability, which represented a financial instrument being accounted for under the fair value option, were as follows:

-March 31, 2024
+June 30, 2024

-Estimated cash flow dates 2024- 2038
+Estimated cash flow dates 2024-2038

-Estimated probability of success 95.0%
+Estimated probability of success 95.0% - 100.0%

-Expected volatility of future revenues 25.0%
+Expected volatility of future revenues 22.0%

 December 31, 2023

 Estimated cash flow dates 2024 - 2038

 Estimated probability of success 95.0%

 Risk-adjusted discount rate 13.7%

-The following table reflects a roll-forward of fair value for the Company's Level 3 CVR liability for the three months ended March 31, 2024 (in thousands):
+The following table reflects a roll-forward of fair value for the Company's Level 3 CVR liability for the six months ended June 30, 2024 (in thousands):

 CVR liability

 Fair value as of December 31, 2023 \$358,600

-Change in fair value 39,300
+Change in fair value 36,800

-Fair value as of March 31, 2024 \$397,900
+Fair value as of June 30, 2024 \$395,400